aidanfroggatt/3XB3_Final_Project/README.md

 ### Description
 This part of the project focuses on implementing the shortest path algorithm approximations for Dijkstra and Bellman Ford.
 There is also a mystery algorithm.
 ### Files
-* `final_project_part1.py` - This file contains the code for the shortest path algorithms.
+* `final_project_part1.py` - This file contains the code for the shortest path algorithms and approximations.

 ## Part 2
 ### Description